sensor-dream/APIVOF/guidelines/list-info/C-packs-in-system-fedora-34.md

-# For letter C, information about installed packages
+# For first letter C, information about installation packages

 <details>
 <summary>CharLS</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : An optimized implementation of the JPEG-LS standard
+Short desc    : An optimized implementation of the JPEG-LS standard
 URL          : https://github.com/team-charls/charls
-Лицензия     : BSD
+License      : BSD
-Описание     : An optimized implementation of the JPEG-LS standard for loss less and
+Descript     : An optimized implementation of the JPEG-LS standard for loss less and
              : near loss less image compression.
 JPEG-LS is a low-complexity standard that
              : matches JPEG 2000 compression ratios.
 In terms of speed, CharLS outperforms
              : open source and commercial JPEG LS implementations.